 - ONE short term activity per semester (e.g. helping at a PTO event)

-In preparation for the IBDP CAS (Creativity, Action and Service) Programme, all MYP 5 students are required to fulfill a long-term community and service project.
+In preparation for the IBDP CAS (Creativity, Action and Service) Programme, all MYP 5 students are required to fulfill a long-term service project.

 There are a wide range of service opportunities for all MYP 1 - 5 students within the framework of school but students are also encouraged to work within and benefit their own local communities.
 Please see below the list of ‘generic’ activities that are offered by BIS.